-Best Home Brewing Kit of 2020
+Best Home Brewing Kit

 Northern Brewer has been the springboard for many new homebrewers getting into the hobby, and we think their Brew Share Enjoy Homebrew Starter Kit is the best package they offer.
 This kit includes everything you need to start brewing when you open the box.
 It's the only product we tested that comes with a five-gallon stainless steel kettle, which is essential for brew day.
 It also includes a hydrometer for measuring ABV (alcohol by volume), a high-quality no-rinse cleanser, a great auto-siphon, and a handy, long spoon.
 This kit comes with a few extract recipe options, and we chose the Hefeweizen.
 The ingredients are of notably higher quality than many lower-priced options we chose, with pre-crushed, fragrant grains with a steeping mesh bag, quality hop pellets, and name-brand yeast.
 The recipe instructions are clear and easy to follow, and this kit also has a booklet of general brewing tips too.
 Our testers were impressed with the resulting beer from this kit and recipe.
 When it comes to bottling, this kit includes more than enough caps, a bottle capper, and a bottle brush.
 All you'll need is a small army of empty and clean bottles.